Saswata28/simple_packet_sniffer/README.md

       cd simple_packet_sniffer

-Step 4) Now to run the script you nedd root privilage so run:
+Step 4) Now to run the script you need root privilage so run:

 For Windows run command prompt as administrator then type: